pwang649/markdown-cv/index.md

 __Software Engineer Intern__, Honeybee Robotics, Altadena, CA

 - Developed an operator console on YAMCS Studio to communicate with the ground station YAMCS for displaying incoming telemetry data and sending control commands to the space mining drill.
-- Crafted a simulator for the drill using python that’s able to emulate responses after receiving telecommand.
+- Crafted a simulator for the drill that’s able to emulate responses after receiving telecommand.

 `Aug 2021 - May 2022`
-__Research Fellow__, USC, Los Angeles, CA
+__Undergraduate Research Fellow__, USC, Los Angeles, CA

 - Advisor: Quan Nguyen @ Dynamic Robotics and Control Lab
-- Worked on the design and control of a light-weight low-cost quadruped robot.
+- Worked on the design and control of a lightweight low-cost quadruped robot.
 - Co-lead the software control sub-team and develop impedance control on the robot legs.

 ## Publications